Your Child's Checkup: 9 Months

 1. Check your baby's weight, length, and head circumference and plot the measurements on the growth charts.

-2. Administer a screening (test) that helps with the early identification of .
+2. Do a screening test that helps with the early identification of .

 3. Ask questions, address concerns, and offer advice about how your baby is: